dwf/rescued-scipy-wiki/Cookbook/Matplotlib/SigmoidalFunctions.rst

    p.plot(x, S, x, Z, color='red', lw=2)
    p.show()

-See also [`http://mathworld.wolfram.com/SigmoidFunction.html`_ sigmoids at mathworld].
+See also `sigmoids at mathworld <http://mathworld.wolfram.com/SigmoidFunction.html>`_.

-People often want to shade an area under these curves, eg [`http://www.appl-ecosys.com/newstuff.html`_ under their intersection], which you can do with the magic of numerix and the matplotlib `fill <http://matplotlib.sourceforge.net/matplotlib.pylab.html#-fill>`_ function:
+People often want to shade an area under these curves, eg `under their intersection <http://www.appl-ecosys.com/newstuff.html>`_, which you can do with the magic of numerix and the matplotlib `fill <http://matplotlib.sourceforge.net/matplotlib.pylab.html#-fill>`_ function:

 ::